BernardasJuzumas/classic_outlook_addin/README.md

 # Outlook Add-in: Email ID Viewer

-A classic Outlook add-in that displays the email ID of the selected email in an on-premises Exchange Server.
+A modern Outlook add-in that displays the email ID of the selected email in an on-premises Exchange Server.
+The add-in appears as a button in the Outlook ribbon and opens in its own task pane for easy access.

+## Features

+- **Ribbon Integration**: Appears as "Email ID Viewer" button in the Outlook ribbon
+- **Dedicated Task Pane**: Opens in its own separate pane, independent of email reading pane
+- **Auto-Available**: Always accessible when reading emails, no need to activate manually
+- **Server-Side Logging**: Email IDs are logged to the Node.js server console for debugging
+- **Real-Time Updates**: Automatically updates when switching between emails

 ## Local Development Setup